 Overview of Medicare funding

-The revenue generated through the Medicare tax is used to finance the Medicare program and covering various healthcare services for eligible beneficiaries.
+The revenue generated through the Medicare tax is used to finance the Medicare program and cover various healthcare services for eligible beneficiaries.
 It forms a basis for ensuring the financial stability and sustainability of the program.

 Explanation of the Medicare trust funds